Gut Bacteria is Controlling Your Mood, Should You Fix It?

 A unique force inside us controls our body, emotions, and thoughts.
 And we’re not referring to the soul, mind, or our sense of free will; it’s the microbes living in and on our bodies, outnumbering our cells by tenfold.
 In fact, there are 100 trillion of them, and those inside our gut have been found to influence and possibly control our mood and behavior.

 The living culture of bacteria in our gastrointestinal tract, known as the gut microbiome or microbiota, consists of four pounds of biomass and is part of the 3 percent of our body weight that is made of microbes.
 While a third of that microbiome is consistent in all humans, the rest is unique to each individual.

 The residual effects of our gut health can be as profound as changing the function of our brains.
 It turns out that the old axiom of going with your gut feeling is not just a colloquialism; it actually has some scientific basis.

-Researchers have discovered the diversity of healthy gut bacteria in our microbiome often fluctuates and changes based on certain types of food consumed or a lack thereof.
+Researchers have discovered the diversity of healthy gut bacteria in our microbiome often fluctuates and changes based on what we consume or the lack thereof.
 So, the choices we make in deciding what to put in our bodies can have a drastic effect on the makeup and health of our gut.